Where We Work Remotely

 Lost Arts is a workspace for ambitious creatives launched by Charles Adler (co-founder of Kickstarter).
 When you work from here, you’ll see coffee devices being prototyped on 3D printers, furniture being built with hand tools, and new businesses coming to life.
 It’s an experimental space with a diverse community.
 And the Lost Arts staff is always around to provide tool training, share feedback, and help you work through an idea.

-Become a member of Lost Arts or book a desk via Deskpass
+Become a member of Lost Arts

 The author's avatar